 Penalty: $5 000, or imprisonment for 1 year, or both.

-[Section 29 amended by No. 35 of 2003 s.
+[Section 29 amended: No. 35 of 2003 s.
 166.]

 30. Incriminating information to be provided but is not admissible

 A person is not excused from giving information or producing books or any other thing when required to do so under this Act or under any other written law relating to gambling on the ground that the information, books or other thing might tend to incriminate him, but his answer to any question asked, his giving of any other information, the production by him of any books or other thing or his compliance with the requirement in any other respect is not admissible in evidence against him in any criminal proceedings, other than proceedings under this Act or that other written law.